Nematic phases and elastoresistivity from a multiorbital non-Fermi liquid

-On the experimental front, a particularly useful tool to detect nematic fluctuations and symmetry breaking is elastoresistivity.
-This measures the impact of uniaxial strain on the resistive anisotropy, providing a transport probe of the nematic susceptibility \cite{kuoMeasurementElastoresistivityCoefficients2013,mirri_electrodynamic_2016,palmstromComparisonTemperatureDoping2022,Hicks_PRX2021}.
-Given the diversity of systems exhibiting nematic symmetry breaking, it is important to understand elastoresistivity in strongly correlated systems \cite{arciniaga_theory_2020}, including extensions to multi-orbital and multi-band non-Fermi liquids which is of relevance to FeSe, Sr$_3$Ru$_2$O$_7$, and Moir\'e crystals.

 Recently the theoretical study of nFLs has also seen significant progress.
-Starting with the formulation of the Sachdev-Ye-Kitaev (SYK) model \cite{sachdev1993gapless, Sachdev2010, KitaevKITP, Maldacena2016} as a solvable example of nFL on a quantum dot, the field has grown to include several illuminating generalizations \cite{banerjeeSolvableModelDynamical2017c,Haldar2018c,kimLowrankSachdevYeKitaevModels2020, esterlisCooperPairingIncoherent2019,wangSolvableStrongCouplingQuantumDot2020,Chubukov_YukawaSYK2020, lantagne2021,chowdhurySachdevYeKitaevModelsWindow2021b,Chubukov_YukawaSYK2021}.
-In this context, lattice extensions of the SYK model are particularly interesting since they provide a controlled route to accessing several phenomena, including lattice nFLs \cite{gu2017local, Haldar2018b}, FL to nFL crossover \cite{Song2017a, zhang2017,Chowdhury2018}, metal-insulator transition \cite{jian2017model}, heavy fermion physics \cite{aldapeSolvableTheoryStrange2022}, and critical Fermi surfaces \cite{Chowdhury2018, esterlis2021}.
+Starting with the formulation of the Sachdev-Ye-Kitaev (SYK) model \cite{sachdev1993gapless, Sachdev2010, KitaevKITP, Maldacena2016} as a solvable example of nFL on a quantum dot, the field has grown to include several illuminating generalizations \cite{banerjeeSolvableModelDynamical2017c,Haldar2018c, esterlisCooperPairingIncoherent2019,wangSolvableStrongCouplingQuantumDot2020, lantagne2021,Chowdhury2021b}.
+In this context, lattice extensions of the SYK model are particularly interesting since they provide a controlled route to accessing several phenomena, including lattice nFLs \cite{gu2017local, Haldar2018b}, FL to nFL crossovers \cite{Song2017a, zhang2017,Chowdhury2018}, metal-insulator transitions \cite{jian2017model}, heavy fermion physics \cite{aldapeSolvableTheoryStrange2022}, and critical Fermi surfaces \cite{Chowdhury2018, esterlis2021}.
 However, the question of how nematicity impacts a high-temperature nFL phase of an SYK lattice remains unexplored.
-In particular, is it possible to formulate a theoretically-solvable microscopic model with interactions that spontaneously manifest a nematic phase in the thermodynamic limit?
+In particular, is it possible to formulate a theoretically-solvable microscopic lattice model with strong interactions that spontaneously manifests nematic phases, and to study its transport properties?